bocchino/AppleCore/Emacs/README.md

     the previous line.
 This indentation style is useful for for lining up labels and declarations.

-  - In AppleCore files, lines beginning with FN or INCLUDE (discounting leading spaces) shouldn't ever be indented, so TAB does nothing for these lines.
+  - In AppleCore files, lines beginning with FN or INCLUDE shouldn't ever be indented, so TAB does nothing for these lines.

   - In AppleCore files, lines beginning with a close brace are indented to the previous line's indentation minus the current tab